Skip to Content

 I would not suggest first-time travelers drink Turkish tap water unless they have to, especially on their first days in Turkey.

-Even if the water is safe, give yourself some time to adapt to the new climate, local organisms, flora, and environment
+Give yourself some time to adapt to the new climate, local organisms, flora, and environment

 Erikli is my favorite water brand in Turkey.
 The bottle was cold and had moisture around it.

-Bottled Water Brands in Turkey
+3. Bottled Water Brands in Turkey

 I believe the best-bottled water brand in Turkey is Erikli.
 The other one I like to drink is Danone’s Hayat water brand.

 Erikli uses the spring water of Uludag.
 The source of Erikli’s water is the melted snow from this volcanic mountain.
+We always used Erikli for our baby Lidya because we believe it is the most natural water for babies.

 Hayat has many water sources, so some bottles may taste different.
 The other water brands I like are Pınar Su and Sırma.